 Jae-Hyun Park: Postdoctoral Fellow (2010-2013)

 Jae-Hyun received his Ph.D. from The University of Tokyo, Japan.
 While in the Egeblad Lab, he worked on lineage tracing cancer cells from different microenvironments and on how different oncogenic activations in cancer cells made the tumors depend on different microenvironmental factors.
-Jae-Hyun is currently a research assistant professor at the University of Chicago.
+Jae-Hyun is currently Chief Scientific Officer at Oncotherapy Science Inc., Japan.

 Tim Kees: Postdoctoral Fellow (2010-2012)

 Tim received his Ph.D. from the University of Heidelberg, Germany, where he worked on brain tumor immunology with Dr. Règnier-Vigoroux Lab at the German Cancer Research Center.
 He worked on approaches to abrogate myeloid cell-mediated immune suppression while in the Egeblad lab.
-He was a science writer in Oncotest, GmbH, Germany, and he is currently Lab Head Histology and Protein Analytics at the same place.
+He is currently Lab Head Bioanalytics at Novartis, Basel, Switzerland.